 - Average conversation length: The average length, in seconds, of conversations with your app.

-- Abort rate: The percentage of time users exited or aborted from a conversation with your app.
+- Abort rate: The percentage of time users exited from or aborted from a conversation with your app.

-The health section helps you track these various metrics related to the quality and health of your app:
+The health section helps you track the following metrics related to the quality and health of your app:

 given day.
 If you have a large number of errors, you may want to look at

 - Assistant app latency: The latency of your app's endpoint.
 If your latency is very high or regularly spikes, your users may be having a very bad experience.

 - Experienced latency by user: The latency felt by a user on each request to your app.
-This help you illustrate what users experience when interacting with your app.
+This metri illustrates what users experience when interacting with your app.

-The discovery section shows information about how users are discovering and finding your app.
+The discovery section shows information about how users are discovering your app.

 Sometimes, when users say a phrase related to your app, Google will recommend that the user try your app, even if the user did not specify your app's name.
 We show you a table of which phrases led to Google recommending your app.
 The columns in this table are described below:

 - Matched spoken phrase: The user query that led to Google recommending your app.

-- Matching action: The action that the user’s query mapped to.
+- Matched action: The action that the user’s query mapped to.

 - Impression: The number of times this phrase led to Google recommending your app.

 - Selection: The number of times a user invoked your app after Google recommended it.
-This number is at most the number of impressions this phrase has.
+This number cannot exceed the number of impressions this phrase has.